Visual studio code

 We also recommend to set the options ``cmake.configureOnEdit`` and

-``cmake.configureOnOpen`` on “**false**” to avoid uncontrolled
+``cmake.configureOnOpen`` to “**false**” to avoid uncontrolled

 configuration of your project by the extension.